mmm/slurm-on-gpus/example-isolated-gpu-cluster.md

 deliberately simplified for clarity and lack significant details required for production-worthy infrastructure implementation.

+This is an example of running an isolated gpu-based Slurm cluster.
+While "hardened" might be too strong of a term here, this is an example of how to build a gpu-based Slurm cluster that might be a little closer in line with what your IT Security folks want you to do.
+It's an example of how to run a gpu-based Slurm cluster with no access to the outside world as well as a handful of other security-specific config variations.

 ![Typical Slurm on GCP Architecture](media/typical-slurm-architecture.png)

-This example focuses strictly on the Slurm cluster itself.
-Namely, the Slurm Controller, Login node, and Compute nodes.
+In this example, you'll create:
+- A dedicated Identity and Access Management (IAM) **Service Account** w/ appropriate roles adopting a "Principle of least privilege" approach.
+- A Customer-Managed Encryption Key (**CMEK**) used to encrypt all storage.
+- A dedicated instance ready for you to install basic **license server** needs.
+- A dedicated **isolated network** with no ingress or egress traffic allowed.
+- And then a **slurm cluster with GPU-based partitions**.

 ## Costs

-If you run the example commands below, you will use billable components of Google Cloud Platform, including:
+If you run the example commands below, you will use billabisolated-le components of Google Cloud Platform, including:

 - Compute Engine